BuildABuddha/StardewDailyPlanner/DailyPlanner/README.txt

 The .json files are a little harder to edit, but you can easily copy a previous year and save it as 'year_2.json' or something similar like that.

 Upcoming features:
+* Allow users to change the order of tasks in the daily planner and checklist menu
 * Support for To-Dew mod (so To-Dew and Daily Planner doesn't fight over HUD space, and perhaps even share resources)
-* Multiplayer support (I need somoene to help me test this)
+* Multiplayer support, allowing collaborative planning and task completion (I need someone to help me test this)
-* Possible further mobile phone support, with an actual app that shows tasks on your phone screen?
+* Perhaps further mobile phone support, with an actual app that shows tasks on your phone screen?
 Might be a good alternative to the hud overlay.

 Known issues:
 * Due to needing to be able to save in a local save directory, the mod is disabled if you're a farmhand in a multiplayer game.
 Multiplayer support will be added later.